open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

         rego: |
           ...
 ```

 With this new engine and source added to the constraint template, now Gatekeeper webhook, audit, and shift-left can validate resources with these new CEL-based rules.

 ## Policy updates to generate Validating Admission Policy resources

 For some policies, you may want admission requests to be handled by the K8s Validating Admission Controller instead of the Gatekeeper admission webhook.

-By default, Gatekeeper is configured to generate K8s Validating Admission Policy resources if `generateVAP: true` is set on `ConstraintTemplate`.
-In the event K8s Validating Admission Controller fails open, then Gatekeeper admission webhook can act as a backup.
-Default value for this feature flag is `--default-create-vap-for-templates=false`.
+Gatekeeper is configured to generate K8s Validating Admission Policy (VAP) resources for all constraint templates globally if `--default-create-vap-for-templates=true` flag is set.
+This flag defaults to `false` at this time to not generate VAP resources by default.

-Other allowed values are:

-- false: do not generate unless generateVAP: true is added to constraint template explicitly.
-- true: generate unless generateVAP: false is added to constraint template explicitly.

-To explicitly enable Gatekeeper to generate K8s Validating Admission Policy resources at the constraint template level, add the following field to the constraint template resource:
+If you would like to override this flag's behavior for any constraint templates, you can set generateVAP explicitly on per constraint template level.

 ```yaml
 spec:
   targets: